manish-pritmani/manish-pritmani/README.md

 ### Hi there!
 Checkout my Repo's below👋
+If you like the Repository give it a ⭐ and also follow me on Github 😀
 <img src="https://user-images.githubusercontent.com/65852995/104610952-99d16c80-56aa-11eb-847b-22dddb3ddb51.jpeg" height="150px" width="100%">

 - 👨‍🎓 I am [Manish Pritmani](https://github.com/manish-pritmani/), Currently I am a third year student from Gyan Ganga Institute of Technology, Jabalpur in Computer Science and Engineering.